 But the 1980s saw many changes in farming and the introduction of milk quotas started the Maxwells thinking about how to diversify to keep their farm viable.
 Diversification would help to provide jobs for all the family, as by this time the next generation of the family were running the farm, with brothers Bob and John tending to the animals, arable land and milking the cows (a hodgepodge mix of Montbelliard, Holstein, Friesian, Swedish Red and Normandy breeds that give a diverse milk – interestingly the different breeds seem to stick together in groups out in the fields!)

 Brother Neill (with his wife Jackie) decided to use some of this fresh, warm milk to make a range of ice creams, for which they’ve become famous.
 And fabulous they are too – only made using fresh homemade natural bases, they have real flavour.
-Last but not least, sister Margaret Ann (‘Maggie’) decided to have a crack at cheese making, starting with an experimental 250 litre vat and a hastily put together room.
+Last but not least, sister Margaret Ann (‘Maggie’), inspired by a Young Farmers visit to Isle of Mull Cheddar makers, decided to have a crack at cheese making, starting with an experimental 250 litre vat and a hastily put together room.

 A true supporter of local enterprise, most of the Doddington cheese and ice-cream production stays within Northumberland and southern Scotland, with a fair bit sold though their own ‘Milk Bar’ in nearby Wooler.
 This quaint, small American-themed milk and ice cream bar has been supplying the town since the 1930s, and is an institution in Wooler which the Maxwell family were proud to take over in 2016.